-Pratt work spans many areas, including autism spectrum disorders, applied behavior analysis, positive behavior supports, evidence-based teaching practices, and policy.
+Pratt work spans many areas, including autism spectrum disorders, applied behavior analysis, positive behavior supports, evidence-based teaching practices, co-occurring mental health and policy.
 A common focus of her work is on local capacity building and creating communities of practice.
 Pratt’s work has been distributed worldwide and has been widely disseminated across various outlets, such as peer-reviewed journals, book chapters, magazines, via media outlets, legislative reports, and presentations.

-- Behavior Support
+- Behavior Support/Applied Behavior Analysis

 - Evidence-Based Practices

 - Pratt, C. (2023).
 Designing positive behavior support approaches.
 In P. Wolfberg (Ed.), Educating individuals on the autism spectrum.
 Shawnee Mission, KS: Autism Asperger Publishing Co.

 - Raches, C., Tomlin, S. M., & Pratt, C. (2019).
 Integrating applied behavior analysis in infant/early childhood mental health: Implications for early intensive intervention in autism.
 Review Journal of Autism and Developmental Disorder, 6(3), 246-254.

 - Pratt, C. (2022).
 Prevalence of autism spectrum disorders in Indiana.